takahirosawamura/rails-deploycheck2/README.md

 - mysql5.7

 ## Usage
-This is a standard web app, post and recieve text. and contact with people in this sns.
+This is a standard web app, post and receive text. and contact with people in this sns.

 ## Author
 tkcolorado